ucd-python-bootcamp/Bootcamp-2021/HW3_ADV.md

    ```
    model = LinearRegression()
    ```
    - Now we can always call back to this instance with the `model` variable.
-This is called creating an object.
+We have just created an "object".
-   - The documentation may be confusing, but in order to fit the data, you need to input the variables (GDP, populations and latitudes) and the output values (medal totals) into the function `model.fit()`.
+   - The documentation may be confusing, but in order to fit the data, you need to input the variables (GDP, populations, and latitudes) and the output values (medal totals) into the function `model.fit()`.
    ```
    model.fit(X, medals)
    ```
-   - However, the variables (X) must be input as an Nx3 array, where N is number of data points.
+   - However, the variables `X` must be input as an Nx3 array, where N is number of data points.
 Right now, we have the variables in three separate lists.
 See if you can figure out (Google is your friend!) how to transform this data into an Nx3 array.
       - The medal list is 1-dimensional so it can remain a list.

-   - Once that bit is done your fit is complete!
+   - Once that step is done your fit is complete!
 Everything has been calculated.
 To access the results, the following lines will retrieve the values we are want from the `model` object:
    ```
    R_squared = model.score(X, y)
    coefficients = model.coef_